Unspool

-An image tagging tool for the Macintosh by Jonathan Rothwell.
+UNSPOOL, a new image tagging tool for the Mac by Jonathan Rothwell.

-A screenshot of a Mac app called “Unspool”, showing a two-pane sidebar-detail layout in a document called “Portra 160 blossom”.
-In the sidebar are images, with their filenames, and dates and locations, along with an “Overview” option, and controls for sorting the images (which are of a balcony in Hackney at night and various trees in blossom.)
+A screenshot of a Mac app called “Unspool”, showing a two-pane sidebar-detail layout in a document called “2 July CineStill 800T”.
+In the sidebar are images, with their filenames, and dates and locations, along with an “Overview” option, and controls for sorting the images (which are of cyclists at dawn and a pickup truck in the morning light.)
 In the detail pane, the image is shown with a white border suggesting a print, alongside controls allowing the app’s user to set the capture time and the location (by searching, or by setting latitude, longitude, and altitude) along with an image description.
-On the toolbar are buttons to mark an image as a dud, delete an image, export, and a gauge indicating how many of the photos have locations and times attached.
+On the toolbar are buttons to mark an image as a dud, delete an image, export, a toggle to show/hide the inspector, and a gauge indicating how many of the photos have locations and times attached.

 What Unspool does